Michael Noonan (Fine Gael politician): Minister for Health: 1994–1997

-In 1994, the 'Rainbow Coalition' was formed and Noonan became Minister for Health.
-The Department of Health was embroiled in a scandal at the time regarding blood products contaminated with Hepatitis C virus, caused by the negligence of the Blood Transfusion Service Board.
-Noonan consistently held an authoritarian line on the case of Brigid McCole and would not budge on his views, suffering as a result of the scandal.
+In 1994, the Rainbow Coalition was formed and Noonan became Minister for Health.
+The Department of Health was embroiled in a scandal at the time regarding blood products contaminated with hepatitis C virus, caused by the negligence of the Blood Transfusion Service Board.
+Noonan consistently held a strict line on the case of Brigid McCole and would not budge on his views, suffering as a result of the scandal.
 He threatened to take Bridget's mother Ellen to the Supreme Court, when she wondered why her daughter had contracted the disease.
 Noonan was forced to establish the Hepatitis C Tribunal of Inquiry and to issue several apologies for his handling of the affair.
 Noonan remained as Minister for Health until the 1997 general election.
 The Irish Times said "the woman involved had been infected by a negligent State agency, in the biggest health scandal since its foundation."
 When RTÉ broadcast a drama, No Tears, on Noonan's treatment of Bridget McCole, Justine McCarthy wrote in the Irish Independent that Noonan "compounded the perception of a heartless pedant by whingeing about the way he was depicted in the drama's final episode, broadcast on the same night that he declined to appear on Questions & Answers and when it was reported that yet another woman who was infected by the State had died from the illness."

 His home was picketed by anti-abortion campaign group Youth Defence.